cariochi/spring-data-web-spec/README.md

 ## How it works

-1. Annotate a Specification<T> method parameter with one or more source annotations:
+1. Annotate a `Specification<T>` method parameter with one or more source annotations:
-   • @Spec.RequestParam — query parameter
+   - `@Spec.RequestParam` — query parameter
-   • @Spec.RequestHeader — HTTP header
+   - `@Spec.RequestHeader` — HTTP header
-   • @Spec.PathVariable — URI path variable
+   - `@Spec.PathVariable` — URI path variable
-   • @Spec.AccessControl — security-based, no request value needed
+   - `@Spec.AccessControl` — security-based, no request value needed

-2. SpecArgumentResolver:
+2. `SpecArgumentResolver`:
-   • Reads the values from the HTTP request or security context.
+   - Reads the values from the HTTP request or security context.
-   • Converts them using Spring’s ConversionService.
+   - Converts them using **Spring’s ConversionService**.
-   • Passes them to the chosen operator.
+   - Passes them to the chosen operator.

 3. An operator implements: